Command Chains Reference

 - After

-plan harden: Once hardened, the plan is locked.
-Generate contracts before enforcement.
+devops-flow plan harden: Once hardened, the plan is locked.
+Use the AI IDE skill for contract enhancement before enforcement.

 Expected Outcomes: